 Reading & Writing – Students learn that reading is about making meaning, begin to grasp foundational skills, and progress at their own pace.
 By the end of kindergarten, children are expected to be able to read level B-C books.
 Examples of B books are The Tree House (Story Box); Have You Seen My Cat by Eric Carle; Climbing (PM Starters); examples of C books are Brown Bear Brown Bear by Bill Martin; The Farm Concert (Storybox) Writing is also a priority, beginning with pictures and progressing phonetic writing as the year goes on.

-Math – In math, we are strongly committed to a concept-based, problem-solving, hands-on approach to mathematics.
+Envisions 2.0 Math – In math, we are strongly committed to a concept-based, problem-solving, hands-on approach to mathematics.
 We believe children need to be involved in constructing meaning in math, deciding on which strategies to use as they solve complex problems.
 But, we also know that children need to learn and practice basic math facts so that they can calculate quickly and efficiently, and so we do that as well.
-The curriculum draws on GO MATH investigations and emphasizes differentiating math instruction.
-We follow the rigorous Common Core State Standards and use games and story problems to engage students in working with numbers to 100.
+We follow the rigorous Next Generation Learning Standards and use games and story problems to engage students in working with numbers to 100.
 Students also use Number Talks as a form of math conversation around purposefully crafted problems that are solved mentally.

 Social Studies – Throughout the year, in Social Studies, students are introduced to WCSS Respect Initiative.
 Students also study Family and Community.
 Shared studies include: All About Us and Things in Our World and a School Study.
 Students go on curriculum-related field trips a number of times throughout the year.

-Other Activities – All Kindergarteners have visual art, music, drama, physical education, computer time, dance and Enrichment Clusters.
+Other Activities – All Kindergarteners have STEAM, makerspace time, visual art, music, drama, physical education, computer time, dance and Enrichment Clusters.
 The day incorporates many opportunities for movement during transitions and daily recess.